-Your ESET product checks for new components including product modules and Detection Engine updates many times each day.
-Along with our other multilayered technologies (such as DNA detection, behavioral detection and blocking and Machine learning), regular module updates help to ensure that you are protected against the latest known threats.
+Your ESET product checks for new components, including product modules and Detection Engine updates, many times each day.
+Along with our other multilayered technologies (such as Machine learning, DNA detection, behavioral detection and blocking), regular module updates help protect you against the latest known threats.

-To verify that the latest product modules and Detection Engine have been received you can manually check for latest product updates.
+To verify that the latest product modules and Detection Engine updates have been received, you can manually check for latest product updates.

-You can view module changelog history from the Virus Radar Update Info page.
+You can view the changelog history for these updates on the Virus Radar Update Info page.

 A uPCU update is used to deliver both major releases and feature updates.
 There are two different uPCU updates: A differential uPCU contains some patches or files (.dup), whereas a full uPCU contains all product files except modules (.fup).
-During the full uPCU update, the program downloads a complete copy of the latest version which is then installed over your existing ESET product.
+During the full uPCU update, the program downloads a complete copy of the latest version and installs it over your existing ESET product.

-In case of ESET solutions that consist of multiple components, (for example, ESET PROTECT), ESET may not update the product version number each time one of the components is updated.
+For ESET solutions that consist of multiple components (for example, ESET PROTECT), ESET may not update the product version number each time one of the components is updated.